 A dollar amount paid by you directly to the healthcare provider at the time services are received.
 Some of the benefits to which you are entitled are subject to co-payments, which may be changed by the 1199SEIU Greater New York Benefit Fund New Jersey Plan from time to time.
 The co-payment amount you owe your Network General Dentist for any dental procedure is listed in your Cigna Dental Care Patient Charge Schedule.
-The co-payment amount you owe for medical and hospital services is listed in Aetna's Schedule of Benefits and the "Overview of Your Benefits" at the beginning of this SPD.
+The co-payment amount you owe for medical and hospital services is listed in Aetna's Schedule of Benefits and this SPD's Overview of Benefits section.